opendatasoft/ods-documentation-explore-api/source/includes/odata/odata_basics.md

 }
 ```

-Client-driven paging can be requested with the `$top` REST parameter to limit the size of the response, and the
+Client-driven paging can be requested with the `$top` query parameter to limit the size of the response, and the
-`$skip` REST parameter to define the first result to display.
+`$skip` query parameter to define the first result to display.

 The server will ignore `$skip` results and then return the first `$top` items.